 Like tennis player.

-And the reason Nadal does he he takes one side of his hand and pushes back his hair, then he touches his nose, then he does the other side of his hair, touches his nose again, then grabs his backside and he and he bounces the ball the exact number of times and then he serves.
+Then he does the other side of his hair, touches his nose again, then grabs his backside and he bounces the ball the exact number of times and then he serves.

-The reason is is that he does not want to think at that moment.
+The reason is, is that he does not want to think at that moment.

 So he's thinking about only doing his rituals.

-And you you give them little techniques.
+And you give them little techniques.

-I can pick up their techniques of staying relaxed and in the zone.
+There are people, some of the best speakers I know, I can pick up their techniques of staying relaxed and in the zone.

-New Ingrid is an example.
+Newt Gingrich is an example.

 He often keeps his hands together and he rolls his thumbs.